Pomacea maculata: Habitat

-Pomacea maculata commonly colonizes small water bodies, such as roadside ditches and littoral edges of larger water bodies.
+Pomacea maculata is found along the edges of freshwater bodies of water such as lakes, ponds, and wetlands.
+Pomacea maculata also commonly colonizes small water bodies, such as roadside ditches and can colonize the littoral edges littoral edges of larger water bodies.

 Experimentally determined incipient physiological tolerance limits under laboratory conditions for adult and juvenile Pomacea maculata collected in Texas are: